textxchange/textxchange.github.io/index.md

 ### Milestone 2: Data model development

-The goal of [Milestone 2](https://github.com/textxchange/textXchange/projects/2) was to implement the data model: the underlying set of Mongo Collections and the operations upon them that would support the textXchange application.
+The goal of [Milestone 2](https://github.com/textxchange/textXchange/projects/2) was to implement the data model: the underlying set of Mongo Collections and the operations upon them that would support the TextXchange application.

 ### Milestone 3: Final touches